logo

 Displaying Errors

 The verification code component comes with a hidden field that has the error message to display when validation fails for the code the user entered.
-To make this translatable, the error message is defined on the component using the error_message attribute.
+To allow for translatable messages, the error message is defined on the component using the error_message attribute.

 name="pcode"